Disable DPI-awareness to fix HDPI / scaling issues with Windows Forms Designer in Visual Studio

 /noscale as a command-line parameter to run in 100% scaling mode.
 Here's how to use it:

 - Select Tools > Command Line > Developer Command Prompt from the Visual Studio menu bar.

 In addition to the aforementioned options, you can also try the following options:

 Select the option to Optimize rendering for screens with different pixel densities (requires restart)

 Disable scaling notifications in Visual Studio, for example, if you aren't working in a designer.
 Here's how to disable notifications:

 - Choose Tools > Options to open the Options dialog.

 - In the Options dialog, choose Windows Forms Designer > General, and set DPI Scaling Notifications to False.

-If the DPI-awareness transition isn't working as expected in Visual Studio, check to see if you have the
+If the DPI-awareness transition doesn't work in Visual Studio, ensure the

-dpiAwareness value in the HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options\devenv.exe subkey in Registry Editor.
-Delete the value if it's present.
+dpiAwareness value is NOT present in the HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options\devenv.exe subkey in Registry Editor.
+Delete the value if it is present.